Hotspot-Face User Manual

 Multiple WiFi Profiles

-8. Factory Reset
+9. Factory Reset

 ⚠️ Warning: Factory reset will permanently erase all saved WiFi networks, PI-Star settings, and custom configuration.
-This action cannot be undone.
+This cannot be undone.

 How to Perform Factory Reset: